-The screenshot tool on Windows OS has been a necessity especially for those that work in office productivity-based and online-related jobs.
-And there are tons of ways to take screenshots on Windows 10.
+Are you looking for an effective screenshot tool?
+The screenshot tool on Windows 10 OS has been a necessity especially for those that work in office productivity-based and online-related jobs.
+And there are tons of ways on how to take screenshot on Windows 10.

 There are actually native screenshot tools inside the Windows platform.
 It has been there ever since the early Windows OS versions such as XP and Vista.
-And then there are the third-party apps that offer more than recording the whole portion or a region of the screen.
+And then there are the third-party apps that records or take a snapshot of the whole portion or a region of the screen.

-Did you know that the Microsoft Snip or the Snip Editor available on Microsoft Store developed by Garage Team was already discontinued since last May 1, 2018?
-That means one less useful tool is out of the window.
+Here’s a short trivia: Did you know that the Microsoft Snip or the Snip Editor available on Microsoft Store developed by Garage Team was already discontinued since last May 1, 2018?
+That means one less useful tool is out of the list to take screenshot on Windows 10.
 So this article is for those people who have been using the app and are left with no choice but to find an alternative.

 This article is also for those people who are not happy with their current choice of screenshot tool.
 Here at TechBrighter, we will give you a short list of applications that can take screenshot on Windows 10.
 Let’s start.

 Ways to Take Screenshots on Windows 10

-There are many screenshot tools that you can find online.
+There are many tools to take screenshot on Windows 10 that you can find online.
 But not all of them offer the same functionalities that you need.
 So we will try to provide you with the screenshot tools that are simple yet pack all the necessities that really matter to most.

 Windows Print Screen